 CYL is a pathway for a teen with increased confidence, a community-centered mindset, and purpose for what to do next.
 Sure, CYL offers your teen unique ways to earn their community service hours for school, but we also challenge youth to think outside of the box.
 Certainly they’ll have a better resume for whatever life throws at them next, but more than that, they’ll be equipped for a better life.

-We provide the tools, guidance, and opportunity for your student to lead not just in the future, but also today.
+We provide the tools, guidance, and opportunity for your high school student to lead not just in the future, but also today.
 Through our Summit Program, they’ll develop a clear passion and purpose, a heart for others, and the confidence to explore the impact they can make.

 THE SUMMIT PROGRAM